pvlasov/cv/docs/cover-letter.md

 Configuration models may be stored in different formats and edited in a variety of ways as explained in the [MBSE](#mbse) section.

 If a configuration model is stored in YAML in Git one way to validate authority at the instantiation time is to check who's committed a particular configuration file or changed a particular line of code (using [blame](https://git-scm.com/docs/git-blame)).
-In this case if a developer modifies a configuration element which is supposed to be modified by an architect the instantiation will fail.
+In this case, for instance, if a developer modifies a configuration element which is supposed to be modified by an architect the instantiation will fail.

 #### Instantiate